ClairePhillips51/claire-phillips-portfolio/README.md

 ### Summary

-I built a web developer portfolio using semantic html and advanced css styling.
+I built a web developer portfolio using semantic html and advanced css styling along with javascript.
 Flexbox and media queries were used to support responsive web design.

 ### Table of contents: